 - Buying energy-efficient window treatments, like honeycomb shades

-However, if you’re feeling large drafts even when your windows are down, you may need to buy new windows.
+However, if you’re feeling big drafts even when your windows are down, you may need to buy new windows.

-Your Windows Need Repair or Don’t Open Properly
+Your Windows are Broken or Don’t Open Properly

-It’s not a positive sign if your window frames are feeling squishy.
-This indicates the frame has sustained water damage and is starting to rot, which might lead to huge issues with your windows.
-You could have trouble opening, closing and locking your windows if this is going on.
+It’s not a great sign if your window frames are feeling squishy.
+This indicates the frame has sustained water damage and is starting to rot, which can result in big issues with your windows.
+You could have issues opening, closing and locking your windows if this is the problem.

-Another flag that your windows need to be replaced is condensation.
-Some condensation is common, like on the exterior from dew or on the interior from humidity.
-At the same time, if you’re observing condensation between panes of glass, the seals have probably gone out.
+Another symptom that your windows need to be replaced is condensation.
+Some condensation is expected, like on the exterior from dew or on the interior from humidity.
+At the same time, if you’re noticing condensation between panes of glass, the seals have potentially broken.

-In either circumstance, you should start planning to replace your windows soon.
+In either situation, you should start planning to replace your windows soon.

-At Pella of Bloomington, IN, we specialize in designing custom windows that work with your house and budget.
+At Pella of Bloomington, IN, we specialize in manufacturing custom windows that work with your residence and budget.
 From a free, no-obligation consultation to a no-guess, no-mess installation day, our professionals are here to assist you every step of the way.
 Contact us at 812-333-6371 right away to get started.

 *Source 2015: D+R International in support of ENERGY STAR.
 Savings estimates are based on RESFEN 6.0 modeling of eight home profiles across 93 U.S. Cities.
 Home profiles include new construction or existing construction, single-story (1,700 square feet) or two-story (2,600 square feet), and natural gas or electric heating.
 Savings estimates for each city represent the average of the eight home profiles in that city.
 Climate zone savings estimates represent the average savings among the cities in each climate zone.
 Cost savings calculations used 2013-2014 average natural gas prices and 2012-2013 average electricity prices from each state from the Energy Information Administration.
 Actual savings will vary by local climate conditions, utility rates and individual home characteristics.
 Hawaii was excluded from this analysis, as the assumptions in RESFEN 6.0 diverge significantly from the norm in Hawaii.
 Savings for all climate zones are for whole-home replacements with ENERGY STAR Version 6.0 windows.